 As the name suggests, black snakes are, well, black snakes.
 However, they’re not always solid black.
 Some may have warmer undertones, giving them a slightly brown hue, while others will have cooler undertones, giving them a gray hue.
 However, overall, black snakes are easy to identify as black snakes.

 Because of this, however, black snakes can be easily confused with other black snakes in Kentucky and the United States.
 Thankfully, their size sets them apart from other species that may look similar.

-On average, black snakes grow to reach an adult size ranging between four and six feet.
+On average, black snakes grow to an adult size of four to six feet.
 However, the largest black snake ever recorded was as long as eight feet!
 That’s longer than most basketball stars are tall.
 This makes the black snake the largest snake in the United States.

 Black snakes in Kentucky are highly adaptable species.
-This means that they can survive in many of the different habitats found in the state.
+This means they can survive in many of the different habitats in the state.
 However, there are areas where they’re most common.